Table of contents

-People experiencing analysis paralysis feel paralyzed making decisions and cannot decide on a course of action.
+People experiencing analysis paralysis feel paralysed making decisions and cannot decide on a course of action.
 This ranges from huge life changes to smaller choices like buying a gift for someone or picking a restaurant for dinner.

 The paradox of choice

 Psychologist Barry Schwartz brought the phrase “the paradox of choice” into prominence by focusing on the idea that narrowing choices for consumers could reduce their anxiety.

 In a TED Talk about the book he talks about how our society perceives freedom and choice.
 The more choices you have, the more freedom you have.
 However, Schwartz says that having all of these choices can actually cause “paralysis, rather than liberation.”

 “With so many options to choose from, people find it difficult to choose at all,” says Schwartz.
 This is compounded by the fact that consumers have so much information at their fingertips.
 There are reviews available online for nearly anything you can think of.
 Consumers are constantly bombarded with information through social media, TV and online ads.